ahmednrana/mxscript/README.md

 * `mxscript.serverSettings.httpProtocol`: Http protocol.
 Either `http` or `https`
 * `mxscript.authentication.username`: Username for Maximo Authentication
 * `mxscript.authentication.password`: Password for Maximo Authentication
+* `mxscript.authentication.apikey`: API key for Maximo Authentication
 * `mxscript.serverSettings.objectStructure`: Object Structure to be used scripts uploading / downloading.
-Default is `MXAPIAUTOSCRIPT`
+Make sure you use an object structure with only `AUTOSCRIPT` as source object and it should not have any child objects in it.
 * `mxscript.scriptSettings.createPythonFileForJythonScripts`: Create Jython script in Maximo even if the file in editor is .py.
 Helps in intellisense
 * `mxscript.scriptSettings.logLevel`: The log level to set with scripts when creating / updating them.
 Possible values are `DEBUG,INFO,WARN,ERROR,FATAL`.
-Leave empty to leave them as it is

 ## Known Issues

+Using the built in Object Structure `MXAPIAUTOSCRIPT` will delete the launch points when uploading the script to server.
+Instead create a new OS with only `AUTOSCRIPT` as source object.
+No child objects in it.
 If you encounter any bug then please open an issue at github [repository](https://github.com/ahmednrana/mxscript)

 ## Release Notes

-First release I have added basic functions to this extension.

 ### 0.5.0

 Initial release added upload, download, download all and compare with server functions.

-**Contact** Feel free to reach me at [linkedin](https://www.linkedin.com/in/ranaahmed/) or [wordpress](https://maximomize.wordpress.com).
+**Contact** Feel free to reach me at [linkedin](https://www.linkedin.com/in/ranaahmed/) or [Maximomize](https://maximomize.com) or [wordpress](https://maximomize.wordpress.com).
 I would love to meet fellow maximo consultants
 >**Note:** This is work of third party and not an IBM official extension